 How’s your week going?
 Let me guess…

 You have everything running perfectly on schedule, right?
-You’ve gotten all the house projects done, laundry put away, finished everything at the office at least 48 hours before it was due, and baked three dozen sparkly cupcakes for the bake sale… AND your children got along without fighting, listened every time you asked them to do something, and sat quietly (without prompting) when you had to answer the phone.
+The house projects are done and all the laundry is put away.
+You finished everything at the office at least 48 hours before it was due, and baked three dozen sparkly cupcakes for the bake sale… AND your children got along without fighting, listened every time you asked them to do something, and sat quietly (without prompting) when you had to answer the phone.
 Whew, a truly perfect day.
 Or was it a little more complicated than that?

 Regardless of what you accomplished today, let me reassure you that this parenting thing is a lot of work… for all of us!
 And when you really think about it, it’s amazing that as parents, we are able to balance so many different roles at one time.
 Seriously, how do we do it?
 Whether you realize it or not, you constantly use executive functions to help you get through your to-do list every day.
 This unique set of cognitive skills helps us every time we set a goal, make a plan, and implement it (MANY times each day).